Saeven/circlical-behat-fixtures/README.md

-# Simpler Behat Fixtures for Doctrine & Zend Framework
+# Simpler Behat Fixtures for Doctrine & Laminas

 Trigger fixture loading from within Behat tests, like so: